Waning

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 16 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 16 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 291 of Meeus index or 1244 from Brown series.

 The length of the current synodic month is 2 hours and 22 minutes longer than the mean synodic month length.
 It is 4 hours and 41 minutes shorter compared to 21st century's longest synodic month length.

-1 day after point of perigee on 2 August 2023 at 05:52 in ♒ Aquarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 12 days, until the Moon reaches the point of next apogee on 16 August 2023 at 11:55 in ♌ Leo.
+1 day since point of perigee on 2 August 2023 at 05:52 in ♒ Aquarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 12 days until the Moon reaches the point of next apogee on 16 August 2023 at 11:55 in ♌ Leo.

 The Moon is 363 714 km (226 001 mi) away from Earth and getting further over the next 12 days until the point apogee when Earth-Moon distance is going to be 406 635 km (252 671 mi).

-8 days after descending node on 25 July 2023 at 15:05 in ♎ Libra.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 7 August 2023 at 02:46 in ♈ Aries.
+8 days after descending node on 25 July 2023 at 15:05 in ♎ Libra the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 7 August 2023 at 02:46 in ♈ Aries.

-4 days since the previous standstill on 30 July 2023 at 11:13 in ♑ Capricorn when the Moon has reached South declination of ∠-27.924°, the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠27.981° at the point of next northern standstill on 12 August 2023 at 07:39 in ♋ Cancer.
+4 days since the last southern standstill on 30 July 2023 at 11:13 in ♑ Capricorn when the Moon has reached South declination of ∠-27.924° the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠27.981° at the point of next northern standstill on 12 August 2023 at 07:39 in ♋ Cancer.

 In 12 days on 16 August 2023 at 09:38 in ♌ Leo the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.